Elysian Shadows

-Elysian Shadows is an upcoming multiplatform indie 2D role-playing video game in development by GyroVorbis.
-The game is set to be published by WaterMelon, which previously developed and published the Sega Genesis title Pier Solar and the Great Architects in 2010.
+Elysian Shadows is a Vaporware multiplatform indie 2D role-playing video game that was in development by GyroVorbis.
+The game was set to be published by WaterMelon, which previously developed and published the Sega Genesis title Pier Solar and the Great Architects in 2010.
 The development of Elysian Shadows has been chronicled in a YouTube series titled Adventures in Game Development.
 Elysian Shadows has been marketed as a "next-gen 2D role-playing game" (RPG) due to its hybrid 2D/3D graphical style.

-Elysian Shadows is being developed for the Dreamcast, as well as the Ouya, iOS, Android, Windows, OS X, and Linux platforms.
+Elysian Shadows was being developed for the Dreamcast, as well as the Ouya, iOS, Android, Windows, OS X, and Linux platforms.
 The game received a successful round of crowdfunding via Kickstarter in August 2014.
+As of December 2024 no rewards have been delivered.
+The last Kickstarter update was published in 2017.

 Gameplay

-Elysian Shadows fuses traditional elements of 2D games with dynamic 2D and 3D perspectives, positional and dynamic audio, rigid body physics, particle simulators, and other modern 3D rendering techniques.
-This gameplay is intended as a re-invention of the 2D style used in 16-bit RPGs.
-Planned features for the game, in addition to its hybrid 2D/3D camera and gameplay, include: advanced fluid dynamics, weather and a day/night system, customizable characters with in-depth class/job system, and a cross-platform save system.
+Elysian Shadows intended to fuse traditional elements of 2D games with dynamic 2D and 3D perspectives, positional and dynamic audio, rigid body physics, particle simulators, and other modern 3D rendering techniques.
+This gameplay was intended as a re-invention of the 2D style used in 16-bit RPGs.
+Planned features for the game, in addition to its hybrid 2D/3D camera and gameplay, included: advanced fluid dynamics, weather and a day/night system, customizable characters with in-depth class/job system, and a cross-platform save system.
 VMU mini games have also been added to the game.

 Story

-Elysian Shadows takes place in a world caught in constant conflict between magic and technology.
+Elysian Shadows was to take place in a world caught in constant conflict between magic and technology.
 The gift of magic is bestowed upon loyal followers of The Creator, while the nonreligious sects of society are forced to rely upon technological advances in their daily lives.
 Upon uncovering a mysterious artifact deep within one of the ancient ruins scattered throughout the land, Julien and friends find themselves thrust into the middle of this mounting conflict, and they must now solve the mystery of the ancient civilizations to prevent the destruction of their own.